jreisinger/docs/data/notes/Go/ultimate-go-programming.md

 ## Design

 Go prefers convention over configuration because configuration is limiting.
 Let's [group](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) by what one can do not by what one is.
 Little copying is better than little dependency.
-Cost of DRY is bigger than in other languages.
+Cost of DRY in Go is bigger than in other languages.

 ---